How To Plan the Perfect Weekend at Mount Nebo State Park

-Trip tip: Large RVs over 24 feet are not allowed – the road is steep with 18% grades in places and 11 tight switchbacks!
+Note: Large RVs over 24 feet are not allowed at the park – the road is steep with 18% grades in places and 11 tight switchbacks!

 The hiking trails range from easy to steep and difficult with various trails, including forested areas, rocky bluffs, and hills.

 Hikers are taken around 14 miles of scenic beauty with trails ranging in length anywhere from 0.25-mile all the way up to seven miles long.